 In the United States:

-- there were an estimated 65,000 lay Catholics serving as chaplains and lay ecclesial ministers in 2003.
-(FutureChurch estimates derived from National Association of Catholic Chaplains and National Association of Lay Ministry)
+- there were an estimated 65,000 lay Catholics serving as chaplains and lay ecclesial ministers in 2008 compared with virtually none in 1963.
+(FutureChurch estimates derived from National Association of Catholic Chaplains and National Association of Lay Ministry).

-- Most U.S. lay/women ministers already have qualifications (and more) to be ordained deacons right now.
+- most U.S. lay/women ministers already have qualifications (and more) to be ordained deacons.

 - the number of lay people (catechists, nuns, members of secular institutes, lay missionaries) and deacons giving pastoral care increased from 3.2 million in 1998 to 3.8 million in 2002.
 (An estimated 50% of these lay ministers are women).